lukdav/robert-price-bm/README.md

 ### Yet to be Implemented

+Home Page:
+It was planned to make the Home Page more visually appealling but time constraints prevented this being completed.

 Sizes
 It would have been desirable to have certain items in various sizes, lengths or thicknesses.
 The code has been designed to accomodate for items with various sizes, however it was not possible to adjust the product price inline with the size.
 For this reason all products have been set with no size.
 If however cetain products come in a variety of sizes with no price difference, then this feature is ready to implement, pending a change in size values as required.